-The Columbia Gas Transmission Corporation has three (3) 18" natural gas transmission lines which cross the extreme eastern and northeastern sections of the County and run along the Goochland-Louisa boundary line.
-A small portion the Plantation (Kinder Morgan) pipeline with refined petroleum products pipeline crosses the southeastern corner of the County just across the Henrico County line.
-Two industrial parks (Goochland Industrial Park) and (West Creek) and one subdivision (Fox Downs) are presently served by natural gas.
+The Columbia Gas Transmission Corporation has three (3) 18" natural gas transmission lines that cross the extreme eastern and northeastern sections of the County and run along the Goochland-Louisa boundary line.
+TC Energy manages Columbia Transmission's Goochland Compressor Station located in Manakin Sabot in the eastern area of Goochland.
+A small portion of the Plantation (Kinder Morgan) pipeline with refined petroleum products pipeline crosses the southeastern corner of the County just across the Henrico County line.
+Two industrial parks (Goochland Industrial Park and West Creek) and one subdivision (Fox Downs) are presently served by natural gas.
 Lower Tuckahoe Subdivision has gas service provided by a propane tank farm.